gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Encoding/Gapotchenko.FX.Data.Encoding/README.md

 01 02 03 0A
 ```

-Note that the output now contains space separators (indentations) between the encoded semantical values.
+Note that the output now contains space separators (indentations) between the encoded data values.
 Not all encodings support indentation so `Indent` option flag may be ignored by some of them.

 ### GetBytes(ReadOnlySpan&lt;char&gt; s)